 Yarrow, the plant of "thousands of leaves" may bring an element of healing and protection to your life.
 This post includes an aromatherapy blend for a mood mist.

 German chamomile essential oil is distilled from the flowers of Matricaria recutita and often grown and distilled for its essential oil in Hungary as well as other parts of Eastern Europe, North America and Australia.
 Native to temperate parts of Eurasia, M. recutita best expresses itself when grown in this type of terroir.
 As many … Continue reading Plant Talk: German Chamomile

-Lavandula stoechas in full bloom on the Long Island coast.
 Lavandula stoechas is classified in the mint (Lamiaceae) family and native to the Mediterranean basin.
 It is a compact perennial shrub with linear gray-green leaves.
 Its characteristically dark purple flowers, topped by purple bracts, are on dense, oblong spikes reaching to 1.25” long.
-Unlike its … Continue reading Plant Talk: Spanish Lavender
+Unlike its relatives, it prefers the coastal (low altitude) arid climates of … Continue reading Plant Talk: Spanish Lavender

 Yarrow, an herb in the Asteraceae family, has been used for wound healing/vulnerary purposes since ancient times.
 According to folklore, Achilles (the Grecian battle hero), carried the herb while on battle campaigns to treat battle wounds.
 This tough (it's so tough that it grows in the incredibly damp, clay soil of my gardens!) herb can be found throughout the temperate climates of the … Continue reading Getting to Know: Yarrow (Achillea millefolium)